 follows: The key type is required.
 It cannot be an asymmetric public key.
 The key size is required.
 It must be a valid size for the key type.
-The key permitted-algorithm policy is required for keys that will be used for a cryptographic operation, see Permitted algorithms on page 84.
-The key usage flags define what operations are permitted with the key, see Key usage flags on page 86. • The key lifetime and identifier are required for a persistent key.
+The key permitted-algorithm policy is required for keys that will be used for a cryptographic operation, see Permitted algorithms on page 85.
+The key usage flags define what operations are permitted with the key, see Key usage flags on page 87.
+The key lifetime and identifier are required for a persistent key.
 Note: This is an input parameter: it is not updated with the final key attributes.
 The final attributes of the new key can be queried by calling psa_get_key_attributes() with the key's identifier. key On success, an identifier for the newly created key.
-PSA_KEY_ID_NULL on failure. eturns: psa_status_t PSA_SUCCESS Success.
+PSA_KEY_ID_NULL on failure.
+Returns: psa_status_t PSA_SUCCESS Success.
 If the key is persistent, the key material and the key's metadata have been saved to persistent storage.
 PSA_ERROR_BAD_STATE The library requires initializing by a call to psa_crypto_init().
 PSA_ERROR_NOT_PERMITTED The implementation does not permit creating a key with the specified attributes due to some implementation-specific policy.
+PSA_ERROR_ALREADY_EXISTS This is an attempt to create a persistent key, and there is already a persistent key with the given identifier.